 Include side-by-side photos of you two as babies.

-Create an interactive page for guests to upload pictures and videos they take on the wedding day so that you can look back on your website after the honeymoon.
+Create an interactive page for guests to upload pictures and videos they take at your engagement party, rehearsal dinner, or on the wedding day so that you can look back on your website after the honeymoon.

 Customizing your wedding website with personal details and images will help your website stand out and feel unique to you.
 You can be as creative as you want, even when you’re using a designed template.

 Now that you’ve got everything you need to create the ultimate wedding website, you can start organizing all the details of your big day online.
-Keep track of your guest list and upcoming booking deadlines by using Zola’s online RSVPs and wedding checklist, so that you have everything on one platform.
+Keep track of your guest list and upcoming booking deadlines by using Zola’s online RSVP and wedding checklist.
+Add your wedding registry so guests can easily view it.
+Include a section on your website to provide dress code information, any social media hashtags, and FAQs your guests may be interested in.
+Give our wedding website builder a try― it has everything you need in one place.

 Found a website template you love, but are still undecided on which paper options to use for everything else?
 Zola pairs our free website designs with matching paper products so that your wedding aesthetic is the same both on- and offline.